 Communication majors are fortunate in that they can pursue diverse subjects in different academic divisions.
 Though housed in The Hunter Division of Humanities, the Communication major offers courses that share academic/disciplinary interests with academic divisions across Southern Vermont College.
 Students can, therefore, pursue a focus within the Communication major in areas such as cultural communication (taking courses in the fields of Creative Writing, English, and/or History and Politics), new media communication (taking courses in the fields of Information Technology and Management), business communication (taking courses in the fields of Business Administration, Build the Sustainable Enterprise, and/or Management), and healthcare communication (taking courses in Healthcare Management and Advocacy and/or Psychology).
 Students will discuss potential areas of focus with their advisors, putting together a plan typically in students’ sophomore year of study.
 Students and advisors are free to develop their own plans for an appropriate focus area.

-In addition to receiving a broad theoretical and empirical foundation, Communication majors also complete two internships before graduation.
+In addition to receiving a broad theoretical and empirical foundation, Communication majors also complete one to two internships before graduation.
 Internships provide students with opportunities to apply theory and research and put them into practice for companies and organizations beyond the classroom.

 Communication Major Portfolio Requirement

 Across Communication courses, students will compile a portfolio of their best work completed.
 This compilation should serve to demonstrate their proficiency in Communication and exemplify the skills mastered during their years at Southern Vermont College.
 This portfolio should also meet students’ career needs, whether they are headed to graduate school or directly into the job market.
 Communication faculty members will guide students through the process of portfolio construction both for the individual courses and with an eye on the student’s ultimate educational and career goals.

 Track A: Cultural Communication (courses from Cw, En, Hp and others with advisor approval